desorgui/portfolio/README.md

 # My Portfolio

 > This project was done as part of my curriculum at microverse, it is a portfolio implementer to sell yourself on the internet.
-In this project we had to use a template preconceived on Figma for the graphical interface, then we had to use Javascript to allow this platform to interact.
+In this project we had to use a template preconceived on Figma for the graphical interface, then we had to use JavaScript to allow this platform to interact.
 To create contents in a dynamic way as in the Works section, implement a popup when you click to see the project.

 ## Built With

+- HTML
-- HTML & CSS
+- CSS
+- JavaScript

 ## Getting Started